 The clothes you wear set the tone for the day ahead.
 Sometimes it’s not even about whether the clothes are business clothes but how particular clothes help us feel good.

 Good time management is crucial for achieving your working goals.
 Time management enables you to work smarter – not harder.
 Luckily, there are plenty of tried and tested disciplines and techniques you can use to improve your time management

 Consider, for example, the Pomodoro technique.
 Francesco Cirillo invented the Pomodoro method in the 80s.
 It’s a technique that separates your time into small intervals called Pomodoros.
 This technique got its unusual name, Pomodoro (the word for tomato in Italian), because Francesco initially used a kitchen timer that was shaped like a tomato.

 For this method, choose a task and set the timer for 25 minutes.
 End the task when the timer rings and mark it as complete on a piece of paper.
 After you complete four tasks (100 minutes or one set), take a 15 to 30-minute break.
 You can also take brief breaks (2-3 minutes) between each Pomodoro.
 Using this wonderful technique really helps you manage distractions and control your time.

 Take Scheduled Breaks

 It is so important to take breaks while you are working and when working from home it’s no different.
-Taking a moment to go outside and enjoy the sun and fresh air.
-Stretch your legs; in fact stretching more than your legs is really good if you sit at a desk for long periods.
+Take a moment to go outside and enjoy the sun and fresh air.
+Stretch your legs; in fact, stretching more than your legs is really good if you sit at a desk for long periods.
 These activities will increase your energy and improve your workflow.
 There are no rules, everything depends on your personality and the type of work you are doing.
 Some people need one long break, others function better with multiple shorter ones.